ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 ### $T_n$ spaces
  {#TnTopologicalSpaces}

-There are many variants of separation axims.
+There are many variants of separation axioms.
 The classical ones are labeled $T_n$ (for German "Trennungsaxiom") with $n \in \{0,1,2,3,4,5\}$ or higher.
 These we now introduce in def. \ref{HausdorffTopologicalSpace} and def. \ref{NormalSpace}.

 +-- {: .num_defn #HausdorffTopologicalSpace}